Sz-Daniel/Tarkony/README.md

 ## Repository

-This repository represents the monolithic repository that handles the entire multi-repo system.
+This repository represents the monorepo that handles the entire multi-repo system.
 Modules like react-frontend and express-backend work as multi-repos to avoid managing every change directly in the main monolith.

 Muti-repos: